Are you OK with cookies?

 77.5

-Applications under this Part must be made to the King's Bench Division of the High Court in one of the courts set out in Practice Direction 77.
+Applications under this Part must be made to the Administrative Court in accordance with Practice Direction 77.

 II APPLICATION TO QUASH AN ACQUITTAL